-The Government’s Actsmart range of programs has been supporting households, schools and businesses by providing education and expert energy efficiency advice.
+The Government’s ActSmart range of programs has been supporting households and small businesses by providing education and expert energy efficiency advice.

-The Actsmart sustainability hub was launched in February 2015, providing an online sustainability portal to engage the community on climate change matters and to provide integrated information, advice and support to Canberra and the region.
-The sustainability hub outlines detailed information on the action the Government is taking towards climate change, and provides self help tools, programs and advice to the community, households, schools and businesses to assist them in becoming more sustainable and to reduce emissions.
-Included on the portal is the Carbon Challenge, a tool to assist all ACT residents become more sustainable in their daily lives through setting household sustainability challenges and receiving advice and support to reduce living costs and emissions.
+The ActSmart sustainability hub was launched in February 2015, providing an online sustainability portal to engage the community on climate change matters and to provide integrated information, advice and support to Canberra and the region.
+The sustainability hub outlines detailed information on the action the Government is taking towards climate change, and provides self help tools and advice to the community, households, schools and businesses to assist them in becoming more sustainable and to reduce emissions.
+Included on the portal is the Carbon Challenge, a tool to assist all ACT residents become more sustainable in their daily lives through setting sustainability challenges and receiving advice and support on completing them to reduce living costs and emissions.

-The low income program assists low income householders to improve energy efficiency in their homes and reduce energy bills by providing advice and energy efficient appliances and fittings.
-The program has assisted over 7,300 households with energy efficiency savings.
-The lifetime energy savings achieved from the energy efficient appliances and retrofits installed in 2014‑15 are 540 MWh and 240 tCO2-e, equivalent to taking 65 cars off the road.
+The Outreach program assists low income householders to improve energy efficiency in their homes and reduce energy bills by providing advice and energy efficient appliances and fittings.
+The program has assisted over 6,000 households with energy efficiency savings equivalent to over 2,150 tonnes carbon-dioxide annually.

 Sustainability in the Built Environment

 Together with Transport for Canberra, the ACT Planning Strategy sets out a planning and transport framework to guide future growth of our city.
-These strategies prioritise development along the major transport corridors and in the town centres and major group centres to achieve a more compact city form.
+These strategies prioritise development along the major transport corridors that connect the town centres and major group centres to achieve a more compact city form.

-The approach being taken by the ACT Government to integrate land use and transport planning will contribute to the development of Canberra as a compact, assessible and efficient city.
+The approach being taken by the ACT Government to integrate land use and transport planning will contribute to the development of Canberra as a compact and efficient city.
 It will deliver on the Government’s vision for a connected, liveable and prosperous city with strong communities and a growing economy.

 The Government’s focus on urban renewal and intensification around the city centre, major town and group centres and along transit corridors is an important step if we are to achieve our desire for a more compact and vibrant city.

 Creating a more compact city, and encouraging active travel with more people walking, cycling and using public transport, will greatly reduce the demand for expensive roads and other urban infrastructure.
-The exercise involved in active travel will also improve the health and wellbeing of our community, thereby reducing the demand for additional health infrastructure and services.
+This will also improve the health and wellbeing of our community, thereby reducing the demand for additional health infrastructure and services.

 Sustainability in Transport